-ember 27, 2020 ember 29, 2019
+September 26.
+2021 ember 27, 2020

-Trade, net of allowances for doubtful accounts \$ 2,687 \$ 1,046
+Trade, net of allowances for doubtful accounts \$ 2,214 \$ 2,687

-Unbilled 1,305 1,411
+Unbilled 1,354 1,305

-Other 11 14
+Other 11 11

-\$ 4,003 \$ 2,471
+\$ 3,579 \$ 4,003

-Accounts receivable at September 27, 2020 included \$1.3 billion, excluding the impact of foreign withholding taxes, from Huawei related to the remaining amounts due under the settlement agreement and estimated royalties for sales made in the September 2020 quarter.
 In July 2020, we entered into a settlement agreement with Huawei to resolve our prior dispute related to the license agreement that expired on December 31, 2019.
 We also entered into a new long-term, global patent license agreement that applies to sales of certain wireless products by Huawei beginning on January 1, 2020.
-Amounts due under the settlement agreement are to be paid in installments by the end of June 2021 in accordance with an agreed upon payment schedule.
-In the fourth quarter of fiscal 2020, Huawei paid the first installment under the settlement agreement and the royalties due for the March 2020 and June 2020 quarters under the new global patent license agreement.
+As a result, we recorded revenues of \$1.8 billion in the fourth quarter of fiscal 2020 related to the full amount due from Huawei under the settlement agreement and amounts paid for the March 2020 and June 2020 quarters under the new global patent license agreement.
+Accounts receivable at September 27, 2020 included approximately \$1.3 billion, excluding the impact of foreign withholding taxes, from Huawei related to the remaining amounts due under the settlement agreement and estimated royalties for sales made in the September 2020 quarter.
+Since September 27, 2020, Huawei paid all such amounts, including the final installment under the settlement agreement in accordance with the agreed upon payment schedule.